rish-16/OpenAI-Problems/README.md

 OpenAI Reinforcement Learning and Algorithms Playground

 # Dependencies
+Using `pip` to install packages and modules:

-pip install gym, tensorflow, numpy, tflearn, collections, statistics, random, universe
+`pip install gym, tensorflow, numpy, tflearn, collections, statistics, random, universe`

+for more information on `pip` visit the [pip website](https://pypi.python.org/pypi/pip).

 # Usage
 run code `main.py` for all problems available using python3 and upwards only